Advertising disclosure

 While it may seem like these are unnecessary restrictions, they have a side effect of actually helping you with your goals.
 They are essentially forcing you into keeping money in that account, which is good if you’re trying to, you know, save money.

-The final incentive to keep money in the account is the interest rate associated with the account, which will help you make money — the more you have in there, the more your money will grow from the interest.
+A major incentive to keep money in your savings account is the interest you can earn.
+The more you have in there, the more your money will grow from the interest.

 How do I open a savings account?